Neymar: Contract breach lawsuit

-On 27 August 2017, FC Barcelona filed a lawsuit against Neymar, demanding he return the contract renewal bonus he received as well as €8.5 million in damages and an additional 10% for the arrears.
+On 27 August 2017, Barcelona filed a lawsuit against Neymar, demanding he return the contract renewal bonus he received as well as €8.5 million in damages and an additional 10% for the arrears.
 They claimed they are owed money that Neymar received as part of a renewal bonus when he signed a new contract in 2016.
-The club also requested Paris Saint-Germain to take on the responsibility for the payment of the fees if the player cannot do so himself.
+The club also requested PSG to take on the responsibility for the payment of the fees if the player cannot do so himself.
 Neymar's lawyers announced that they would contest the case.